Samsung Galaxy Fold: Specifications

 The Galaxy Fold contains two displays; its front cover contains a small, 4.6-inch display in the center designed for one-handed use, and the device can fold open to expose a 7.3-inch display.
 Samsung rated the fold mechanism as supporting up to 200,000 uses.
-The tablet screen contains a large notch in the top-right corner, and is coated with a custom multi-layer laminate in lieu of glass.
-Its power button contains a fingerprint reader.

-The phone uses the Qualcomm Snapdragon 855 processor and contains 12 GB of RAM and has 512 GB of non-expandable storage.
+The tablet screen contains a large notch in the top-right corner and is coated with a custom multi-layer laminate instead of glass.
+Its power button contains a fingerprint reader.The phone uses the Qualcomm Snapdragon 855 processor and contains 12 GB of RAM and has 512 GB of non-expandable storage.
 Unlike other Samsung devices, the Qualcomm chip is used in all regions instead of only being used in selected markets.
-The Galaxy Fold also has a 5G-capable variant.
+The Galaxy Fold also has a 5G-capable variant with a slightly smaller battery.

-The device contains two batteries split between the two halves totaling 4380 mAh.
-The Galaxy Fold contains 6 cameras, using the same sensors equipped on the Galaxy S10+, including three rear-facing camera lenses (12-megapixel, 12-megapixel telephoto, and 16-megapixel ultra wide-angle), as well as a 10-megapixel front-facing camera on the cover, and a second 10-megapixel front-facing camera, accompanied by an RGB depth sensor, on the inside screen.
+The device contains two batteries split between the two halves, totaling 4380 mAh (4235 mAh on the 5G model).
+The Galaxy Fold contains 6 cameras, using the same sensors equipped on the Galaxy S10+, including three rear-facing camera lenses (12-megapixel wide angle, 12-megapixel 2x telephoto, and 16-megapixel ultra wide-angle), as well as a 10-megapixel front-facing camera on the cover, and a second 10-megapixel front-facing camera, accompanied by an RGB depth sensor, on the inside screen.

-The Galaxy Fold ships with Android 9.0 "Pie" and Samsung's One UI software.
-An enhanced Multi Window mode is available for the device, supporting up to three app on-screen at once.
+The Galaxy Fold ships with Android 9.0 “Pie” and Samsung's One UI software.
+An enhanced Multi Window mode is available for the device, supporting up to three apps on-screen at once.
 Apps opened on the smaller screen can expand into their larger, tablet-oriented layouts when the user unfolds the device.

+Software lifecycle

+On 18 August 2020, the Galaxy Fold, alongside a selection of other Galaxy flagship devices from 2019 onwards, were announced to receive three generations of Android software update support.